aws-samples/aws-blockchain-node-runners/CONTRIBUTING.md

 Your PR will be checked by automated CI workflows including security scanning (ASH), CodeQL analysis, dependency review, and ShellCheck for shell scripts.
 Address any findings before requesting review.

+Most ASH findings are advisory (reported as a PR comment).
+The exception: prompt-injection findings on AI prompt files (`docs/ageai-*.md`, `.kiro/prompts/*.md`) are **blocking** — the scan fails and the PR cannot merge until resolved.
+If a match is a genuine false positive (for example, security-review wording that legitimately describes an attack pattern), suppress it with an inline `nosemgrep: <rule-id>` comment on the offending line and a short justification.
+Suppressions are version-controlled and reviewed in the diff.

 ## Branching, Commits, and Releases